uber/cadence/docs/design/2290-cadence-ndc.md

 | -------- | ------------- | --------------- | ------- |
 ```

 Since Cadence is AP, during failover (change of active data center of a domain), there exist case that more than one data center can modify a workflow, causing divergence of workflow history.
-Below shows how version history will look like under such condition.
+Below shows how version history will look like under such conditions.

 Example, version history with data conflict: